Whether a local declaration should be found by type class search, tactics, etc. and shown in the goal display.

 Instances For

-Low level API for creating local declarations (LocalDecl.cdecl
+Low level API for creating local declarations (LocalDecl.cdecl).

-It is used to implement actions in the monads Elab
+It is used to implement actions in the monads Elab and Tactic.

-It should not be used directly since the argument (fvarId : FVarId)
+It should not be used directly since the argument (fvarId : FVarId) is

 assumed to be unique.
-You can create a unique fvarId with mkFreshFVarId
+You can create a unique fvarId with mkFreshFVarId.

 Equations